ornldaac/cmr-metadata-query/README.md

 * `events (Events, optional)` A user provided class for customized logging.
 Defaults to `PrintEvents()`.
 * `temp_dir (str, optional)` Directory for storing cached CMR queries in JSON format.
 Defaults to "./tmp".
 * `output_dir (str, optional)` Directory for storing generated metadata CURL files.
 Defaults to "./out".
+* `concept_format (str, optional)` Response format for granule downloads.
+This affects the `Accept` header and output file extension of the generated curl commands.
+Defaults to "json".

 ### PYTHON MODULE USAGE EXAMPLES